serverlessworkflow/specification/specification/README.md

 }
 ```

-In this example we have two correlation rules defined, one is on the 'patientId' CloudEvent context attribute, meaning again that
+In this example, we have two correlation rules defined: The first one is on the 'patientId' CloudEvent context attribute, meaning again that
-all consumed event from this source and type must have the same patientId to be considered, and the second rule
+all consumed events from this source and type must have the same 'patientId' to be considered.
+The second rule
-which says that these events must all have a context attribute named 'department' with the value of 'UrgentCare'.
+says that these events must all have a context attribute named 'department' with the value of 'UrgentCare'.

-This allows you to write orchestration workflows that are specifically targeted to patients that are in the hospital urgent care unit
+This allows developers to write orchestration workflows that are specifically targeted to patients that are in the hospital urgent care unit,
 for example.